Instagram now has 800 million monthly and 500 million daily active users

 Instagram’s still growing at a rapid pace, having added 100 million new monthly active users in just a month since it last reported a new figure.
 It now has 800 million users engaging with the service on at least a monthly basis, the company revealed on Monday at an event in NYC, and it has 500 million using the service on a daily basis, too.

-Instagram announced the 700 million monthly active user milestone in August.
-It grew from 600 million to that in four months, meaning it accused its latest 100 million at an even faster clip.
-Despite the social network’s huge user population, its growth is currently accelerating, putting it on a path to potentially catch up to parent network Facebook’s user number down the road.
+Instagram announced the 700 million monthly active user milestone in April.
+It grew from 600 million to that in four months, meaning it accrued its latest growth at around the same clip.
+Despite the social network’s huge user population, its growth isn’t slowing down, putting it on a path to potentially catch up to parent network Facebook’s user number down the road.

 Instagram also told TechCrunch that it now has 2 million advertisers on the platform, which is up from 1 million in March.
 Most of that growth has come from SMBs, the company says.